ASHWINISHARMABTCSAI118/HumanBodyGenerator/README.md

 Then, follow these steps:

 Clone this repository
-Open blenderinvoker.py and change the blenderPath variable with the directory where you have Blender installed Run webserver.py
+1.Open blenderinvoker.py and change the blenderPath variable with the directory where you have Blender installed 2.Run webserver.py
-Open index.html and it's done!
+3.Open index.html and it's done!

 <img width="870" alt="Screenshot 2024-06-30 at 2 05 16 AM" src="https://github.com/ASHWINISHARMABTCSAI118/HumanBodyGenerator/assets/112960687/4b36e3df-7996-4112-ba47-5c819dfa744c">
 📽️Demo Video